adsabs/ADSAffilPipeline/README.md

 * Author number in list (1st == 0) / Affiliation number per author if multiple (1 affiliation == 0)
 * Match score: float with minimum value of 1.00 (max dependent on input learning model)

 The primary matching IDs are obtained from the LM_COL_CODE column of the best match in test/tiny_learner.txt, while the parent ID comes from config/parent_child_facet_inst.tsv (LM_INFILE and PC_INFILE, respectively).
-Note that the third result yields the same (and in this case incorrect) guess as another input test affiliation (61814), but its score is low (1.0) compared to the score (3.52) for the input affiliation that is a valid match.
-It could've returned any of the others as a (bad) match, but happened to return Harvard-Smithsonian CfA in this case.
+Note that the third result yields the same (and in this case incorrect) guess as another input test affiliation (5972), but its score is low (1.0) compared to the score (3.65) for the input affiliation that is a valid match.
+It could've returned any of the others as a (bad) match, but happened to return the first ID in the dictionary in this case.

 # Scoring